potetm/cljs-reloaded-template/README.md

 # cljs-reloaded
 A Leiningen template for kick-starting a reloaded cljs app.

+# Goals
+1. Make it easy to get a no-magic ClojureScript project with a REPL started.
+2. Make it easy to use the [Reloaded Workflow](http://thinkrelevance.com/blog/2013/06/04/clojure-workflow-reloaded) in ClojureScript.

+tire-iron was created to facilitate the Reloaded Workflow.
+However, the barrier to getting a ClojureScript REPL up and running is still rather high.
+This project is an attempt to delay the need to learn about that complexity, while simultaneously refusing to hide complexity from you in the long run.

 # Provided functionality
 * A default clojure namespace (`build/user.clj`) with a bunch of utility functions, including:
   * `(fresh-browser-repl)`: Cleans, builds, and starts a repl